-With the main For female participant groups, a narrative life history or storytelling method will be applied.
-This method focuses on describing the 'inner experience of individuals', of all ages in terms of how they interpret, anticipate, comprehend, and define the world around them.
-This approach is particularly useful for understanding the past and present contextual influences on people's health perceptions and behaviours.
-It allows us to uncover a variety of aspect of a participant's life, reflections and perceptions, but at the same time ensures thematic comparison of the data collected.
-For younger participants we will adapt this method use a creative and as informal family method for storytelling in the family setting.
+For female participant groups, a narrative life history or storytelling method will be applied.
+This method focuses on describing the 'inner experience of individuals', of all ages in terms of how they interpret, anticipate, comprehend, and define the world around them.33 This approach is particularly useful for understanding the past and present contextual influences on people's health perceptions and behaviours.34 It allows us to uncover a variety of aspect of a participant's life, reflections and perceptions, but at the same time ensures thematic comparison of the data collected.
+For younger participants we will adapt this method as informal storytelling in the family setting.
 The parents will carefully briefed on the neutrality of their role and understand that they should not attempt to influence or interpret the responses of participants but can give their own opinion as part of the conversation.
 This method gives the possibility to supplement and contextualise participant data with data gathered from adults present.
-This-The narrative guide or questions used at beginning and end of narrative interviewstudy-will-be-piloted and adapted to ensure the younger person's responses are not unduly suppressed, reverting to individual stories as indicated natural and to ensure technique is not overly complicated.
+The narrative guide or questions used at beginning and end of narrative interview will piloted and adapted to ensure the younger person's responses are natural and to ensure technique is not overly complicated.